dockerz/brooklyn_film_festival/README.md

 ## About
 ```
-This tool is to replace a significant amount of work in the production of the yearly Brooklyn Film Festival.
+This tool is being built to reduce a significant amount of work in the production of the yearly Brooklyn Film Festival.
 Before this tool, the production process consisted of gathering data from about 5 different platforms and having to sift through hundreds of emails.
 The process took over 2 weeks.
 This tool has cut that down to about 3 days and further changes will probably make it a 1 day job.

 The goal is to eventually link this to the bff.org's Wordpress DB, via Rest API.

-LAMP CMS, with the UI being refactored in React.

-Initially considered Vue as the UI, but have since switched to React, as I am able to incrementally apply it, instead of having to rebuild, the entire application, from the ground up.
+LAMP Stack, with the UI being refactored in React.
+Initially considered Vue as the UI, but have since switched to React, as I am able to incrementally apply it, instead of having to rebuild the entire application, from the ground up.

-The UI was originally built in JS, HTML, CSS & jQuery, as a prototype for a more robust implementation.
+The UI was originally built in JS, HTML, CSS & jQuery.

 The MySQL DB takes advantage of the newish JSON data type, storing the exportable data in a JSON formatted cell, again, as the intent of this CMS is to eventually link directly to the Wordpress import.
 This is the groundwork for the Rest API to do that.
 ```